Risk-consistency of cross-validation with lasso-type procedures: Abstract

 \section{Abstract}

 The lasso and related sparsity inducing algorithms have been the target of substantial theoretical and applied research.
 Correspondingly, many results are known about their behavior for a fixed or optimally chosen tuning parameter specified up to unknown constants.
-In practice, however, this oracle tuning parameter is inaccessible, so one must instead use the data to choose a tuning parameter.
-Common statistical practice is to use one of a few variants of cross-validation for this task.
-However, very little is known about the theoretical properties of the resulting predictions using data-dependent methods.
+In practice, however, this oracle tuning parameter is inaccessible so one must use the data to select one.
+Common statistical practice is to use a variant of cross-validation for this task.
+However, little is known about the theoretical properties of the resulting predictions with such data-dependent methods.
 We consider the high-dimensional setting with random design wherein the number of predictors $p$ grows with the number of observations $n$.
-We show that the lasso remains risk consistent relative to its linear oracle even when the tuning parameter is chosen via cross-validation and the true model is not necessarily linear.
-We generalize these results to the group lasso and $\sqrt{\mbox{lasso}}$ and compare the performance of cross-validation to other tuning parameter selection methods via simulations.
+Under typical assumptions on the data generating process, similar to those in the literature, we recover oracle rates up to a log factor when choosing the tuning parameter with cross-validation.
+Under weaker conditions, when the true model is not necessarily linear, we show that the lasso remains risk consistent relative to its linear oracle.
+We also generalize these results to the group lasso and square-root lasso and investigate the predictive and model selection performance of cross-validation via simulation. {\it Key words and phrases:} Linear oracle; Model selection; Persistence; Regularization